sparkflows/sparkflows-docs/docs/tutorials/data-cleaning/convert-to-timestamps.rst

 Convert To Timestamps
 ====================

-This example convert to timestamp from the input sample dataset using string to date Node.
+This example converts to timestamp from the input sample dataset using string to date Node.

 Workflow
 --------